dotnetcore/FlubuCore/docs/write-plugins.md

 ```

 * It is recommended that you add task to ICoreTaskFluentInterface or  ITaskFluentInterface

-* Most elegant way to add the plugin is to add nuget reference with nuget directive ```//#nuget {PluginNugetId}, {Version}``` Alternatively you can add the FlubuCore.ExamplePlugin assembly to FlubuLib directory so that the assembly get's loaded automatically when flubu script is executed or add #ass directive to build script.
-For more information see BuildScript fundamentals on wiki.

 * We would be very glad if you add your plugin to the nuget repository.
 It would be great if the plugin name would start
   with FlubuCore so others can find it.